 What is DHCP Server in Linux?

 DHCP refers to Dynamic Host Configuration Protocol.
 Each time the client systems connect to the network, the Dynamic Host Configuration Protocol allows them to get the network configuration information from the DHCP server in linux.
 The DHCP server is configured with other network configuration parameters required by the clients and the range of IP addresses.
 Other parameters may include Domain name servers (DNS), Default Gateways, Syslog Hosts, NTP servers, Proxy servers, and X Font servers.

-DHCP server maintains the record of all IP addresses and stores them in /var/lib/dhcp directory under the file name dhcpd.leases.
-This file helps DHCP server to keep the record of all the IP addresses in case of reboot or even power failure.
+DHCP server maintains the record of all IP addresses and stores them in /var/lib/dhcp directory under the file name dhcpd. leases.
+This file helps the DHCP server record all the IP addresses in case of reboot or power failure.
 The DHCP server assigns an IP address to DHCP clients on a lease.
-The lease time depends upon the DHCP configuration or on how long the client system needs the connection.
+The lease time depends on the DHCP configuration or how long the client system needs the connection.